valancej/documentation/_pro/getting-started/services.md

 - Writing a simple health poll script to check for service uptime before proceeding.

-An example of a health polll script may look something like this:
+An example of a health poll script may look something like this:

 ```bash
 #!/usr/bin/env bash